Acetylcarnitine: Biochemical production and action

 where the acetyl group displaces the hydrogen atom in the central hydroxyl group of carnitine.
 Coenzyme A (CoA) plays a key role in the Krebs cycle in mitochondria, which is essential for the production of ATP, which powers many reactions in cells; acetyl-CoA is the primary substrate for the Krebs cycle, once it is de-acetylated, it must be re-charged with an acetyl-group in order for the Krebs cycle to keep working.

 Most cell types appear to have transporters to import carnitine and export acyl-carnitines, which seems to be a mechanism to dispose of longer-chain moieties; however many cell types can also import ALCAR.

 Within cells, carnitine plays a key role in importing acyl-CoA into mitochondria; the acyl-group of the acyl-CoA is transferred to carnitine, and the acyl-carnitine is imported through both mitochondrial membranes before being transferred to a CoA molecule, which is then beta oxidized to acetyl-CoA.
 A separate set of enzymes and transporters also plays a buffering role by eliminating acetyl-CoA from inside mitochondria created by the pyruvate dehydrogenase complex that is in excess of its utilization by the Krebs cycle; carnitine accepts the acetyl moiety and becomes ALCAR, which is then transported out of the mitochondria and into the cytosol, leaving free CoA inside the mitochondria ready to accept new import of fatty acid chains.
 ALCAR in the cytosol can also form a pool of acetyl-groups for CoA, should the cell need it.

 Excess acetyl-CoA causes more carbohydrates to be used for energy at the expense of fatty acids.
 This occurs by different mechanisms inside and outside the mitochondria.
 ALCAR transport decreases acetyl-CoA inside the mitochondria, but increases it outside.

-Health effects

-Carnitine and ALCAR supplements carry warnings of a risk that they promote seizures in people with epilepsy, but a 2016 review found this risk to be based only on animal trials.
+Effects of supplementation

+Glutamate transmission modulation

+Due to ALCAR being an endogenous acetyl-group donator, it also acts as a histone acetylator of a specific subunit of Nuclear Factor kappa-light-chain-enhancer of activated B Cells (NF-κB), specifically the p65 subunit, which causes an upregulation of Metabotropic Glutamate Receptor 2 (mGluR2).
+This is most likely part of its antidepressant effect.